Bruh722/ccjs200/README.md

 ```
 p(person in this sample is 39 or younger) = 62700/409300 + 206000/409300 = 0.153 + 0.503 = 0.656
 ```

+* Practice Question #1 (PQ1): Suppose you are asked to indicate your level of agreement with the following statement: "I feel safe walking alone in my neighborhood at night."
+The response scale has the following options: (1) strongly agree; (2) agree; (3) disagree; (4) strongly disagree.
+What is the level of measurement for this variable?

+- a. nominal
+- b. ordinal
+- c. interval
+- d. ratio

+* PQ2: The city of Mount Holly has 172,000 residents.
+During 2023, there were 47 residential burglaries.
+Calculate the number of residential burglaries per 100,000 population (rounded off to the nearest 1st decimal place).

+- a.
+18.2
+- b.
+24.3
+- c.
+27.3
+- d.
+33.7

+* PQ3: Suppose that in 2022, the city of Mount Holly had 170,000 residents and 45 residential burglaries.
+Calculate the percentage change in the residential burglary rates for 2023 compared to 2022 (do your arithmetic out to the first decimal place).

+- a.
+3 percent decrease
+- b.
+1 percent increase
+- c.
+3 percent increase
+- d.
+7 percent increase

+* PQ4: what is the probability that someone drawn at random from the prisoner releasee sample is 25 years old or older? (calculate probabilities out to 3 decimal places).

+- a.
+0.537
+- b.
+0.401
+- c.
+0.847
+- d. none of the above are correct